UniqueNetwork/marketplace-docker/README.md

 >  * git
 >  * Google Chrome Browser

-## Step 1 - Create An Escrow Account
+## Step 1 - Create an Escrow Account

 An escrow account is a substrate address that manages the NFT and Kusama tokens put up for sale.
 The easiest way to create such an address is to use the browser wallet extension available at [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).
 During the creation of the address, you will be provided with a 12-word mnemonic seed phrase, further referred to in the text as `ESCROW_SEED`.